-Few bodybuilders are made in the mold of Arnold Schwarzenegger anymore.
+Few bodybuilders are made in the mold of Arnold Schwarzenegger.
 Sure, everyone wants to be the next Arnold, but who could conceivably duplicate the mind-numbing training volume and frequency he achieved?
-He didn't just train shoulders and arms for 60-plus sets—he did it three times a week with incredible intensity!
+He didn't just train shoulders and arms for 60-plus sets—he did it 2-3 times a week with incredible intensity!

 Here's a blueprint of how Arnold trained these body parts!

 Arnold's Shoulder Workout

 Arnold trained shoulders with the same high-volume approach he employed with other body parts, ensuring that each deltoid head was targeted from different angles.
 Because multijoint presses from the front of the neck recruited the anterior (front) delts to a greater degree than behind-the-neck presses, he typically included both in his shoulder workout for maximal development.

 "There's no one exercise that will work all three areas of the deltoids," Arnold once said.
 "Therefore, when you're planning your shoulder routine, you have to include the right variety of movements, so that you get full shoulder development."

 His full-throttle approach occasionally meant that he did 50 or more sets in a single workout!
 Remember, too, that Arnold trained shoulders with arms at least twice per week—an impossibly challenging combination of volume and frequency that helped build the biggest delts the world had ever seen at the time.

 Here are some of the basic principles Arnold followed when training shoulders: